NightOase/.github/profile/README.md

-# NightOase
+# TiredMC

-## What is NightOase?
+## What is TiredMC?
-NightOase once was a Minecraft Server Project.
-Nowadays its a learning project.
+TiredMC is a minecraft-server project, to learn coding!

 ## Team
 - [@tiredmary](https://github.com/tiredmary) - Administrator